-In further compliance with Governor Whitmer's declared state of emergency, and Michigan Supreme Court Administrative Order 2020-2 and pursuant to the 20th Circuit Court’s Coronavirus (COVID-19) Response Plan, the 20th Judicial Circuit Court of Michigan shall remain open to address essential operations.
-To the extent possible, the 20th Circuit Court is conducting all operations using two-way interactive video technology or other remote tools.
+The 20th Judicial Court is open to the public.
+To the extent possible, the 20th Circuit court conducts civil hearings using two-way interactive video technology or other remote tools.
 This notice sets forth the recommended technology and how to connect to a remote hearing in a virtual courtroom.

 For Court Hearings:

-All parties, attorneys, and witnesses will be expected to appear by two-way interactive video (using Zoom technology) for all hearings.
+Criminal proceedings are generally held in person, unless previously approved by the assigned judge.
+All parties, attorneys, and witnesses will be expected to appear by two-way interactive video (using Zoom technology) for all civil and domestic hearings.
 You should have a computer, laptop, tablet, or smartphone with a camera, microphone, and internet connection.
 Video participation is clearly preferred, but if you do not have or cannot obtain access to such devices or to internet access, you can still participate in a Zoom hearing by telephone (the Notice you receive from the Court will describe both forms of access).

 For other matters such as settlement conferences: